Attracting new attendees to humanities programming

 Events at the Cogut Institute often have multiple speakers, come in series, or have secondary sessions such as workshops for smaller audiences.
 Posters therefore require large amounts of text or multiple sets of details, making it difficult to create striking designs and convey information hierarchy.

-However, careful use of fonts, text sizes, colors, and graphic elements can create visually appealing pattnerns and movement that guides a reader’s eye.
+However, careful use of fonts, text sizes, colors, and graphic elements can create visually appealing patterns and movement that guide a reader’s eye.

 ▻ Conveying Capacious Themes